Far Western Tavern – Guadalupe, CA – December 27, 2009

 No matter the room, walls are lined with mounted animal heads, including a trio of deer.
 That’s an eleven-point buck in the middle.

 The dining room features blue carpets with a floral pattern and curtains crafted from cow hides.
 The walls alternate between mahogany and red wallpaper with an astral pattern.
-Of course there are more animal heads on the dining room wall, including this steer.
-The University of Texas mascot, Bevo, might feel inadequate after seeing these horns.

 Far Western Tavern specializes in four different cuts of steak, plus red oak-grilled sweetbreads, pork chops, baby back ribs and more.
-Our Bull’s Eye Steak ($25) was a 14-ounce rib eye, served boneless.
 After 3 PM, the restaurant grills the meats over red oak, which imparts an intoxicating aroma and a delicious smokiness.
 Our choice of side was grilled polenta, moistened with olive oil and seasoned with Susie Q salt, made by Susan Righetti, an ancestor of Far Western Tavern’s founders.
-Note the plates, which are ringed with cattle brands.
+Note the plates are ringed with cattle brands.

-The juicy ribeye hosted a smoky, peppery char and had a buttery texture at the core, which was cooked just how we ordered it: medium rare.
+The juicy ribeye hosted a smoky, peppery char and had buttery texture at the core, which was cooked just how we ordered it: medium rare.

-We also received a cup of pinquito beans, tiny beans similar to pinto beans that tasted smoky and held up to the meat.
+Pinquito beans are tiny beans similar to pinto beans that tasted smoky and held up to the meat.
 Again, Susie Q seasoning factored into the recipe.

 Route 101 provides easy access to a number of prominent Santa Maria-style barbecue establishments, including The Hitching Post, Jocko’s and Shaw’s, but it’s worth the added mileage along Route 166 to reach Far Western Tavern.